huggingface/transformers/docs/source/en/model_doc/olmo2.md

 -->

-# OLMo November 2024
+# OLMo2

 ## Overview

-The OLMo November 2024 model is a successor of the OLMo model, which was proposed in [OLMo: Accelerating the Science of Language Models](https://arxiv.org/abs/2402.00838).
+The OLMo2 model is the successor of the OLMo model, which was proposed in [OLMo: Accelerating the Science of Language Models](https://arxiv.org/abs/2402.00838).

  The architectural changes from the original OLMo model to this model are: